w3c/w3c-website-redesign-documentation/_docs/2020-05-07-project-approach.md

 Please note we need to confirm these outcomes with W3C and whether we can identify any KPIs to measure on the new site.

 The desired outcome is to define the direction and approach of the project so we’re moving in the right direction and have agreement across the team.
-The output is this  document, the Discovery report, and a number of other documents summarising our research undertaken to date.
+The output is this  document and a number of other documents summarising our research undertaken to date.

 ## Project phases